Celebrating everyday organic heroes

 She is a firm believer in organic farming principles, but has discovered that if others around her in the allotment are not farming organically it inevitably impacts what she is growing, so she’s started a quiet campaign on her allotment to try and encourage everyone who grows food there to go organic, and resist using pesticide and chemicals on their plots.
 And encouragingly people are rallying behind her.

 Together with a group of passionate people, Rosanna utilises the power of community to campaign for greener growing spaces.
-She uses her skills as an artist to make wooden signs for the allotment, that spur people on in neighbouring plots to resist and say no to pesticides.
+She uses her skills as an artist to make wooden signs for the allotment, that spur people on in neighboring plots to resist and say no to pesticides.

 School Head Chef, Glyn Owen, tells us how healthy home grown organic food is enriching pupils lives